jainshubham/click-classification/readme.md

 A. After the data is loaded, the first step is to look for the number and types of features available.
     i.
 We see that there are 12 features available to us. ii.
 The advertiser_name has an obvious spelling mistake that we correct to contain only firstwall and no FirstWall. iii.
-Cat_id and plateform have only one class type each and hence of no value for classificaiton, hence dropping these two columns.
+Cat_id and plateform have only one class type each and hence of no value for classification, hence dropping these two columns.

                ad_id advertiser_name  cat_id  category channel_id communication_line  event_type           insert_time plateform sesssion_id   story_id                                              title
 count         100000          100000  100000    100000     100000             100000      100000                100000    100000      100000     100000                                             100000